PlayLikeNeverB4/rails-react-starter-kit/README.md

 2. Make sure you have yarn installed
 	1. Check with `yarn -v`
 	2. You can install it with `brew install yarn`
+3. Make sure you have Postgres installed
+	1. Check with `psql --version`
+	2. You can install it from [here](https://postgresapp.com)
+	3. Create needed databases
+		1. `createdb starter_kit`
+		2. `createdb starter_kit_test`
+		3. You can change the names of the above databases, but make sure to keep `config/database.yml` in sync
 3. Run the app initialization script `curl https://raw.githubusercontent.com/PlayLikeNeverB4/rails-react-starter-kit/master/create-rails-app | bash -s my-project-name https://github.com/my-github-username/my-project.git`
 (the last argument is optional)

 4. `rails s` to start up the app
 5. Optionally run `./bin/webpack-dev-server` while developing.

+### Tests

+1. Javascript tests (Jest): `yarn run test`
+2. Rails tests: `rake test`

 ### Deployment